-Financial assets at amortised cost are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by net credit losses.
-Interest income, foreign exchange gains and losses and net credit losses are recognised in the income statement.
-Any gain or loss on derecognition is also recognised in the income statement.
+Financial assets classified as amortised cost are subsequently measured at amortised cost using the effective interest method.
+The amortised cost is reduced by expected credit losses ("ECLs").
+Interest income, foreign exchange gains and losses, and net credit losses are recognised in the Income statement and statement of comprehensive income.
+Any gain or loss on derecognition is also recognised in the Income statement and statement of comprehensive income.

-(i) Derecognition
+(c) Derecognition

-A financial asset (or, where applicable, a part of a financial asset) is primarily derecognised (i.e. removed from the Company's balance sheet) when the rights to receive cash flows from the asset have expired.
+A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognised when either the rights to receive cash flows from the asset have expired or there is no reasonable expectation of recovering all, or a portion of, the contractual cash flows.

-(c) Impairment of financial assets
+(d) Impairment of financial assets